talhafayyaz123/medium-blog/docs/architecture.md

 ## Hexagonal Architecture

-NestJS Boilerplate is based on [Hexagonal Architecture](<https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)>).
+This project is based on [Hexagonal Architecture](<https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)>).
 This architecture is also known as Ports and Adapters.

 ![Hexagonal Architecture Diagram](https://github.com/brocoders/nestjs-boilerplate/assets/6001723/6a6a763e-d1c9-43cc-910a-617cda3a71db)